synctree/suitcase/README.md

 #### Caching requests

 You can setup a cache to store all API requests that do not contain secure information (i.e. anything but booking requests).
-A cache needs to be able store deeply nested Hashes and have a method called [] to access them.
+A cache needs to be able store deeply nested Hashes and have a method called #[] to access them.
 An example of setting the cache is given above.
 Check the `examples/hash_adapter.rb` for a trivial example of the required methods.
-A Redis adapter should be coming soon.
+A Redis adapter is also in the examples directory.

 ### Car rentals